Hiking in the Bay of the Somme: 10 must-do tours

 The cliff of Ault

-This circuit of 2.9 kmThe 1-hour course is perfect for in love of nature.
-The walk starts in the Cise WoodA small wooded valley between two cliffs opening onto the sea.
-Enjoy a pleasant walk on the rocky foreshore of this chalk cliff of 80 mAt the foot of the mountain you will find a large number of species of fauna and flora.
-At its foot lies a huge beach of pebbles and sand, in tide low and with colour variations
+This circuit of 2.9 kmThe 1-hour walk is perfect for nature lovers.
+The walk begins in the Cise WoodA small wooded valley between two cliffs opening onto the sea.
+Enjoy a pleasant walk on the rocky foreshore of this chalk cliff of 80 mAt its foot lies a huge beach of pebbles and sand, with variations in colour at low tide.
+At its foot lies a huge beach of pebbles and sand, at low tide and with variations in colour

 The coastal path from Ault to Mers les Bains

-From Cise Wood at the Lily of the ValleyTake advantage of this hiking from 4.7km1.5 hour walk, where you can reach Our Lady of the Cliff on the heights of Mers Les Bains.
+From Cise Wood at the Lily of the ValleyEnjoy this walk of 4.7km1.5 hour walk, where you can reach Our Lady of the Cliff on the heights of Mers Les Bains.
 Discover its breathtaking landscapes that reveal the infinite horizon, and enjoy a beautiful walk in the open air.
-Arriving at Mers les Bainsyou will see a charming seaside resort with Belle Époque and Art Nouveau villas lining the esplanade, facing the beach.
+Arriving at Mers les BainsYou'll see a charming seaside resort with Belle Époque and Art Nouveau villas lining the esplanade, facing the beach.

 The Royon Dune